7mind/izumi/doc/paradox/sbt/00_sbt.md

 We provide you the following kinds of plugins:

-1. *Global Plugin*: adds some convenience helpers, activated automatically,
+1. *Global plugins*: they add some helper sbt tasks, enabled automatically,
-2. *Environmental Plugin*: changes some aspects of sbt behavior in opinioneted way, intended to be activated within root project,
+2. *Environmental plugins*: they change some aspects of sbt behavior in an opinionated way, intended to be enabled in the root project,
-3. *Preset* - an opinionated set of environmental plugins,
+3. *Presets* - opinionated sets of environmental plugins,
-4. *Optional plugin*: provides you some convenience tasks, intended to be activated manually, per-project.
+4. *Optional plugins*: they provide some convenience sbt tasks, intended to be enabled manually, per-project.

 Important notes:

-1. Please keep in mind no plugins are being activated automatically,
+1. Please keep in mind no plugins are being enabled automatically,
 2. The rest of Izumi plugins are optional.
 You may use a preset to activate them or combine them manually as you wish (using settings groups),
-3. Some plugins requires to be installed for each project so cannot be activated via preset due to sbt limitations.
-You should use Settings Groups in order to activate them.
+3. Some plugins can't be enabled globally due to sbt limitations – they have to be enabled per-project.
+You should use Settings Groups in order to enable them.

 ### Global plugins